North Berwick's Golfing Pioneers|

 Hove Golf Club, East Sussex UK

-Annie and two children at 'The Nest' Henly-On-Thames, Oxfordshire.
-In 1916 he moved to West Hove Golf Club, Brighton East Sussex where he
+Annie Sutton and two children at 'The Nest' Henley-On-Thames, Oxfordshire.
+In 1916 he moved to West Hove Golf Club, Brighton East Sussex

-remained for over twelve years.
+where he remained for over twenty-two years.
 The original course was situated between Hove and Portslade.

 WILLIAM THOMSON Sidcup